 We believe that this is a much needed resource and – in order to make it a useful tool for the UK creative industries – we have tried to make the content relevant to the various creative stakeholders in the UK.

-This site is based in the UK and has been published on the 14th of February 2014, so the contents here reflect what is permitted under UK copyright legislation on that date.
+This site is based in the UK, so the contents here reflect what is permitted under UK copyright legislation.
 Copyright law is rapidly evolving, and we will make every effort to maintain up-to-date resources on this site.
 The textual content of the website has been produced by leading copyright academics and is intended to be accurate and authoritative.
 However, it does not constitute legal advice.